17 Oct Status and Priorities of US EMV Chip Card Migration

-Trending Topics: The “Anniversary” of EMV
+The Anniversary of EMV

 With October noted as a significant month in the U.S. migration to chip payments, and additional important dates on the horizon for the ATM5 and petroleum6 industries, the U.S. Payments Forum explains the role of these dates in the overall migration journey.